-Greet the return of the growing season!
-The nesting season begins around March 15, so try to avoid any major timber management until chicks have left their nests around June 15.
-The window for planting is closing: make sure you get your tree seedlings and native plants safely in the ground by early April.
+As a reminder, bird nesting season begins around March 15th, so try to avoid any major timber management until chicks have left their nests around mid- to late-June.
+By spring, the window for planting is closing: make sure you get your tree seedlings and native plants safely in the ground by early April.
 By tending your plants, nurturing your wildlife, and walking your woods, you can enhance biodiversity, bolster habitat, and prepare for active summer management.

 Tend your Plants

 - Buy native plants – find a sale near you.

 - Plant seedlings by early April – learn more.

 - Prune before dormancy ends – trees bleed too much for healthy pruning after the sap starts flowing in late spring.
 Use pruning debris to make habitat piles.

 - Control invasive species by hand while the soil is soft.
 Weeds like scotch broom, ivy, and holly pull more easily before the dry season – learn more.